Clare Louise Hawkins

-This project examines a new approach to reduce tissue damage during chronic inflammatory diseases like atherosclerosis without compromising innate immunity.
+This project investigates a new approach to reduce tissue damage during chronic inflammatory diseases like atherosclerosis without compromising innate immunity.

 This project examines the dark side of histones, the nuclear proteins that package DNA but can promote organ failure and death when outside the cell.

-This project examines a potential new pathway by which macrophages promote lipid accumulation and lesion development in atherosclerosis.
+This project investigates a potential new pathway by which macrophages promote lipid accumulation and lesion development in atherosclerosis.

 This project examines how the oxidative modification of RNA and DNA perturbs cellular function to promote inflammation, pancreatic islet dysfunction and vascular damage.